nel349/midnight-dapp-connector-api/SPECIFICATION.md

 Once connected, wallet provides connected API - one which allow for specific interaction with the wallet.

 Main intention behind the connected API design is to enable many useful DApps, but also - to maintain separation of responsibilities between DApps and wallets.
 Wallets should not be concerned about preparing the right contract calls and preparing whole transaction as the DApp needs it, but also DApps should not be concerned with key management or wallet-specific operations like coin selection.
 For that reason, no API provides direct access to shielded coins or unshielded UTxOs, and instead DApps can ask wallet to prepare a transaction having specific effect using methods like `makeTransfer` or `makeIntent`.
 At the same time, main API allowing DApps to use tokens in contracts and have wallet pay fees is `balanceTransaction` - there, the DApp is expected to provide a transaction containing with desired effects (like contract calls, or some token outputs), and the wallet must ensure that fees are paid, as well as necessary inputs and outputs are provided to fully balance each token movement, so that DApp can focus solely on its desired effects.

+Importantly, the Connected API also allows delegating proof generation to the wallet.
+It is to offer bigger flexibility and conformance to user's choices as some of proving modalities might require some additional configuration or preparational steps, which eventually might be too demanding for every DApp to support.

 The connected API consists of couple of parts, each always present, but its methods may throw an error indicating lack of permission:
 ```ts